Jonschwil: Religion

 From the 2000 census, 1,942 or 62.0% are Roman Catholic, while 758 or 24.2% belonged to the Swiss Reformed Church.
 Of the remaining population, there are 31 individuals (or about 0.99% of the population) who belong to the Orthodox Church, and there are 40 individuals (or about 1.28% of the population) who belong to another Christian church.
 There are 112 (or about 3.57% of the population) who are Islamic.
 There are 7 individuals (or about 0.22% of the population) who belong to another church (not listed on the census), 145 (or about 4.63% of the population) belong to no church, are agnostic or atheist, and 99 individuals (or about 3.16% of the population) did not answer the question.

+Transportation

+The municipality is served by bus routes of PostBus Switzerland and RegioBus.
+There used to be a railway station in Schwarzenbach on the St. Gallen–Winterthur railway line but which closed in December 2013.